The most incredible must-visit islands in South America

 The island I can’t/won’t stop talking about.
 Isla de Providencia is Colombia’s best slice of paradise, and it’s protected from over-tourism by limited transport charters.
 Caribbean at heart with all sorts of Spanish and Colombian cultural markers popping up every now and then, Isla de Providencia is the place you’ll never want to leave.

 When you think of ancient civilisations around the world, I’d be surprised if the iconic Easter Island heads – or moai – didn’t pop into your mind.
 These immense stone figures (figureheads?) really are authentic structures from the Rapanui people hundred of years before the first European colonisers stumbled across the once-barren isle.

 Now very much lush and green, Easter Island sits in the most easterly part of Oceania, but is accessible by a 2300-mile flight from Santiago, Chile.

 So there ends my list of the best islands in South America!
 Do you have any more to add in the comments section?

-Liked this post on the must-visit islands in South America?
+Now you’ve finished this post on the must-visit islands in South America, check out: